OlaoluwaM/functional-programming/README.md

 We need to refer to a **formal definition** of composability.

-Luckily, for the last 70 years ago, a large number of researchers, members of the oldest and largest humanity's open source project (mathematics) occupied itself with developing a theory dedicated to composability: **category theory**, a branch of mathematics founded by Saunders Mac Lane along Samuel Eilenberg (1945).
+Luckily, for the last 70 years ago, a large number of researchers, members of the oldest and largest humanity's open source project (mathematics) occupied itself with developing a theory dedicated to composability: **category theory**, a branch of mathematics founded by Saunders Mac Lane along with Samuel Eilenberg (1945).

 > Categories capture the essence of composition.